leslie-alldridge/xero-bulk-void-invoice-tool/README.md

 ## Questions

-Can I unvoid an invoice - NO (so be careful please) Does this functionality exist in Xero - NO
+Can I unvoid an invoice - NO (so be careful please)

+Does this functionality exist in Xero - NO

 Can I distribute this software/code - NO

 Am I able to build on top of what you already have - YES as long as it's not later sold / charged out.
 You should be promoting open source.

 The code broke - Raise an issue or contact me

+## Running this locally

+You can run the code locally from the root directory by using `npm run dev`.
+Since there's no HTTP duration limits locally you could remove the batched calls from the react frontend and just do one massive call to `/void` with hundreds / thousands of invoice ids.

 ## Deployment